efrigo88/docker-pipeline-ml-ec2-lab/README.md

 This project implements a machine learning pipeline for document processing and semantic search using AWS EC2 and Docker containers.
 It processes PDF documents, generates embeddings, and enables semantic search capabilities using ChromaDB and Ollama.

-## Features

-- PDF document processing and text extraction
-- Text chunking and embedding generation using Ollama
-- Vector storage and semantic search using ChromaDB
-- Data processing with Apache Spark and Delta Lake
-- S3 integration for data storage
-- Infrastructure as Code using Terraform

 ## Architecture

 - **Infrastructure**: AWS EC2 instance with Docker and Docker Compose